Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 The repetitive and predictable nature of gaming can be soothing for the nervous system.

-Obviously, this depends on the game and some games be be highly over-stimulating.
-The best games for autistic teenagers are those which are gentle and don’t require your child to get to a fixed point before saving their progress.
+Obviously, this depends on the game and some games can be highly over-stimulating.
+The best games for autistic teenagers are those which are gentle and do not require your child to get to a fixed point before saving their progress.
+Games can also support cognitive development and be used in positive reinforcement strategies.

 Spend time observing and chatting with your teen about their choice of games.
 Think about the colours, sounds and length of the game, and what will be most beneficial for your child.